ab9mamun/GlucoLens/README.md

-# GlucoLens: Explainable Postprandial Blood Glucose Prediction from Diet and Physical Activity
+# LLM-Powered Prediction of Hyperglycemia and Discovery of Behavioral Treatment Pathways from Wearables and Diet

-This repository contains the code and resources for **GlucoLens**, an explainable machine learning framework designed to predict the postprandial area under the curve (PAUC) and hyperglycemia from multimodal data, including dietary intake, physical activity, and glucose levels.
+This repository contains the code and resources for **GlucoLens**, an explainable machine learning framework designed to predict the postprandial area under the curve (AUC) and hyperglycemia from multimodal data, including dietary intake, physical activity, and glucose levels.
+GlucoLens is an LLM-powered hybrid multimodal machine learning model for AUC and hyperglycemia prediction.

 ## Overview
 Postprandial hyperglycemia, characterized by elevated blood glucose levels after meals, is a significant predictor of progression toward type 2 diabetes.
-Accurate prediction and understanding of PAUC can empower individuals to make lifestyle adjustments to maintain healthy glucose levels.
+Accurate prediction and understanding of AUC can empower individuals to make lifestyle adjustments to maintain healthy glucose levels.

 GlucoLens is a novel computational model that combines machine learning with counterfactual explanations to:
-1. **Predict PAUC** based on fasting glucose, recent glucose trends, activity levels, and macronutrient intake.
+1. **Predict AUC** based on fasting glucose, recent glucose trends, activity levels, and macronutrient intake.
 2. **Prediction Model**: Random Forest backbone achieving a normalized root mean squared error (NRMSE) of 0.123, outperforming baseline models by 16%.
-3. **Classify hyperglycemia** with an accuracy of 74%.
+3. **Classify hyperglycemia** with an accuracy of 73.3% and an F1 score of 0.716.
 4. **Provide actionable recommendations** to avoid hyperglycemia through diverse counterfactual scenarios.

 ## Features